|Port Borden Range Rear, PE|

 Ice-boat service at Cape Traverse began in 1827 and continued until 1917, when the icebreaking railcar ferry Prince Edward Island began service between Cape Tormentine and a new port constructed a few miles west of Cape Traverse at Carleton Point.
 This new port was incorporated as Borden in 1919, taking its name from Prime Minister Robert Borden, whose government was responsible for locating the ferry terminal at Carleton Point.
 During its first year of service the Prince Edward Island made 506 crossing.
 The ferry was modified in the 1920s to accommodate automobiles in addition to railcars.

 As part of the planning for the new port, the government purchased sites in 1917 at a cost of $225 for range lights to help guide marine traffic into the harbour.
 The Port Borden Range Lights were officially established the following year and were originally equipped with 20-inch reflectors and duplex burners.
-W. Carruthers served as the first keeper of the range lights.
+William Carruthers served as the first keeper of the range lights.

 The Port Borden Rear Range Lighthouse, a square, wooden, pyramidal structure, stands 12.8 metres (42 feet) tall from base to vane, while the shorter Port Borden Front Range Lighthouse is just 6.2 metres (22 feet) tall.
 A gallery supported by iron brackets surrounds the square lantern room of the rear tower.